f18-os/producer-consumer-lab-AndreasMaeurer/README.md

 'grayscale_xxxx.jpg' and displays them with a 42ms delay.

 ### ExtractAndDisplay.py
-Loads a series of framss from a video contained in 'clip.mp4' and displays them with a 42ms delay
+Loads a series of frames from a video contained in 'clip.mp4' and displays them with a 42ms delay

 ## Requirements